-b) What are the forecast wind speeds and directions during those times?
+b) What are the forecast wind speeds and directions during the times of worst dispersion?

-Note: During very poor to poor dispersion conditions, winds are variable in direction and very light to calm due to a surface temperature inversion.
-Under such conditions, forecasted wind directions can be unreliable as topographical effects come into play.
-Smoke near the surface will move with the heavier, colder surface air toward lower elevations due to cold air drainage.
+Note: During very poor to poor dispersion conditions, winds are typically very light to calm and varying in wind direction.
+Under such conditions, forecasted wind directions can be unreliable as topographical effects come into play and the heavier and colder surface air will tend to drain toward lower elevations.